AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 Pattern 3: Backward Traversal

-Essential for certain algorithms (like removing from ArrayList).
+Essential for removing elements from ArrayList while traversing.

 for (int i = arr.length - 1; i >= 0; i--)